-The emphasis on school attendance is backed by research by Robert Balfanz, one of the nation's leading dropout experts, who found that three-quarters of all dropouts can be identified as early as sixth grade due to poor attendance, poor behavior or failure in English or math.
-Working with administrators and teachers, Diplomas Now teams identify those students early and work to get them back on track.
+Diplomas Now uses an evidence-based early warning system to identify and support students most at risk for falling off track and dropping out of school.
+An emphasis on school attendance is backed by research by Robert Balfanz, one of the nation's leading dropout experts, who found that three-quarters of all dropouts can be identified as early as sixth grade due to three early warning indicators: low attendance, poor behavior or failure in English or math.

 The program has seen results.